FJWRoy/Anode-Pad-Project/README.md

 # Anode-Pad-Project

 To do:
-1. Modify main to draw figs in draft paper
+1. change x_coord to center pad
-2. Some minor errors in the code
+2. understand amplitude to position
 3. clean